Do I Need A Legionella Risk Assessment?

-If there are any other systems found in your premises which may cause a Legionella risk, such as air handling units or cooling towers, we are able to advise you on other assessments, surveys or treatment/maintenance necessary to control the risks.
+If there are any other systems found in your premises which may cause a Legionella risk, such as air handling units or cooling towers, we are able to advise you on other assessments, surveys or treatment/maintenance necessary.

 How Much Will My Legionella Risk Assessment Cost?

-According to ACoP L8, your risk assessment will be valid for 2 years, unless there is a reason to suspect it is no longer valid, where:
+According to ACoP L8, your risk assessment will be valid for two years, unless there is a reason to suspect it is no longer valid:

 How Long Will The Work Take?

-We have a dedicated staff who can offer flexibility in times and dates for visits to your premises, with the intention of causing as little disruption as possible.
-It is, however, usually possible to conduct a risk assessment during the working day.
+We have dedicated staff who can offer flexibility in times and dates for visits to your premises, with the intention of causing as little disruption as possible.

 Where Can I Find Out More?